ihmcrobotics/ihmc-robot-data-logger/README.md

 ### Customizing the logging location
 If you would like to log somewhere other than ~/robotLogs, you can change the directory using the "-d" command line flag when you launch the logger

+## Starting the logger

+When installed using the `gradle deploy` an systemd script is automatically setup to start the logger on boot.
+Optionally, a script to restart the logger at midnight is added to cron.

 ## Setting up cameras

+The easiest way is to use the configuration application from `gradle deploy`.
+If you want to manually do the setup, follow these steps.

 Create a new file ~/.ihmc/CameraSettings.yaml.
 A basic setup looks like this